David Bronner: Activism and philanthropy

 Dr. Bronner's Magic Soaps has supported causes related to drug policy reform, animal rights, organic labeling, sustainable agriculture, and fair trade practices.
 Roughly 10 percent of the company's revenue goes to charitable giving and activist causes annually.
 Organizations that have been supported under Bronner's leadership include the Multidisciplinary Association for Psychedelic Studies (for which Bronner serves on the board of directors), and Sea Shepherd Conservation Society.

 A particular target of Bronner's activism has been efforts to protect the hemp industry in the United States.
 Under his leadership in 2001, the company funded and coordinated with the Hemp Industry Association on its lawsuit against the U.S. Drug Enforcement Administration (DEA), seeking to prevent a ban of hemp food sales in the United States.
 The Ninth Circuit Court of Appeals granted a stay in the case in 2002 and ruled in favor of the hemp industry in 2004.

 Bronner has been arrested twice for civil disobedience while protesting limitations on the domestic production of hemp.
 In 2009, he was arrested for planting hemp seeds on the lawn at DEA headquarters.

 In 2012, he was arrested after harvesting hemp and milling hemp oil while locked in a metal cage in front of the White House.
 In 2015 he was named Cannabis Activist of the Year by the Seattle Hempfest.

 In 2014 Bronner wrote an advertorial drawing attention to the ways that GMO crops have led to increased pesticide use in the United States.
 It was initially published as a short article in the Huffington Post and subsequently as an ad in various wide-circulation magazines, ranging from The New Yorker to Scientific American.
 Two leading journals, Science and Nature, refused to carry the ad, in at least one case due to concern over backlash from the GMO industry.

 In 2019, David Bronner pledged his company’s matching contribution of $150,000 to Oregon’s statewide ballot initiative to legalize psilocybin assisted therapy.

 Personal life

 In honor of National Coming Out Day in 2022, Bronner announced in an essay on his website that he uses he/him and they/them pronouns, describing himself as "about 25% girl" and not being "‘straight,’ ‘gay,’ or ‘man’ or ‘woman’".
-The essay also mentioned Bronner's wife Mia, who is bisexual and genderfluid, and their 25-year-old non-binary child Maya as having inspired him in his gender exploration.
+The essay also mentioned Bronner's wife Mia, who is bisexual and genderfluid, and his 25-year-old non-binary child Maya as having inspired him in his gender exploration.